ucla-vision/entropy-sgd/README.md

 ### Computing the Hessian

 The code in [hessian.py](python/hessian.py) computes the Hessian for a small convolutional neural network using SGD and Autograd.
 Please note that this takes a lot of time, a day or so, and you need to be careful of the memory usage.
 The experiments in the paper were run on EC2 with 256 GB RAM.
+Note that this code uses the MNIST dataset downloaded when you run the PyTorch step above.